AdobeDocs/document-services/src/pages/doc-generation/dg-key-features.md

 ### Out of the box integration with Adobe Sign

-Accelerated text tag creation to generate documents that are ready for processing in Adobe Sign.
+Accelerated text tag creation with the ability to conditionally show and hide signatures or content, mark fields as required, read only, and generate documents that are ready for processing in Adobe Sign.

 <TextBlock slots="image,heading,text" width="25%" theme="light" className="align-left img-xl-size"/>